DIncalciLab/LFV-benchmark/README.md

 ### High-sensitivity mode

-To run the variant caller using the optimized set of parameters (see the related paper for details), just add the command `--high-sensitivity` to the pipeline.
+To run the variant callers using the optimized set of parameters (see the related paper for details), just add the command `--high-sensitivity` to the pipeline.

 ## Credits